0xCCF4/UntrustedValue/README.md

 # Untrusted Value
-This crate aim to provide a type-safe way to handle potentially untrusted values like user input.
+This crate aim to provide a type-safe way to handle and sanitize potentially untrusted values like user input.

 Problem statement: Example: a String coming from a user input should be considered untrusted